 EME’s MM House is a generator of ideas, interest, and energy, and continues to exceed expectations in performance.
 On Sustainable House Day in 2018, around 300 people visited the new home in Northcote to learn about the passive-hybrid build.
+This year in 2019 we were delighted to welcome over 400 visitors.

 Luke Middleton built it for himself and his family and took ownership and control of both the design and construction.
 It was a challenging experience, with a great learning curve, in which multiple consultants, trade experts, and educational facilities were consulted.
 It was designed as a beautiful place to live and grow for the whole family.